 Are There FHA Energy Efficiency Programs for Second-Time Homebuyers?

 There are a number of reasons people decide to move into a second home.
 More space, more rooms, more bathrooms, better kitchen, the list goes on and on.
 Increasingly, one of the newer drivers of changing one’s address is energy efficiency.

 More people prefer to live in homes that use less energy and are therefore more affordable to own.
 Some purchasers also appreciate the environmental benefits of owning an energy-efficient home.

 Because of the growing interest in energy-efficient homes, The FHA created the FHA Energy Efficient Mortgage or FHA EEM.
 It offers additional funds above and beyond the loan amount for approved energy-saving features.
 This program can be used whether you are purchasing your next home, or refinancing your current mortgage.

 Find Help Developing Your Down Payment Strategy as a Second-Time Homebuyer

 Moving into your next home is an exciting idea.
 Turning that idea into reality will take some planning.
 More specifically, you’ll need a plan to fund the down payment.
 You do have many options, and you can make the move to your next home.
 However, you will need to work with a personal loan officer who knows the way and can guide you through the choices.
+Want to get started now?
+Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
+They’ll provide a free consultation and guide you through every step of the loan application process.
 Your next home should be better than your current home, and it will be if you approach it with the right plan.